 Being "financially literate" means you have the knowledge, skills and habits to successfully manage your money.
 A growing body of research shows a wide range of benefits to individuals, families and communities where its citizens are actively practicing sound money management skills.
 Such skills include using a budget or plan for monthly spending; regularly saving some of today's money for tomorrow's needs; managing your use of credit to avoid over-extending yourself; and investing funds to allow your money to grow.
-The pages in our financial literacy section organize resources for you so that you can quickly get to information you can use.
+The Treasurer's Office runs a personal finance resource page, MyMoney.Vermont.Gov, so you can quickly get to information and helpful tips about managing money.
 We hope these pages help you continue to move forward toward a more financially secure future.

 Request a Free Credit Report